Originally published 12/1/2019; Updated 11/19/2021

-Curious about the pros and cons of digital pull planning and if it could be your solution for strategic construction project planning during the age of physical distancing?
-There have been several blogs that have covered what pull planning is, how it works for construction, and firsthand accounts of how the last planner system works in practice.
+Curious about the pros and cons of digital pull planning and if it could be your solution for strategic construction project planning?
+We've posted several blogs covering what pull planning is, how it works for construction, and firsthand accounts of how the last planner system works in practice.
 This blog will continue the series by addressing common misconceptions of digital pull planning and outlining its distinct advantages compared to traditional pull planning.
 PLUS: How digital pull planning can be used with remote teams.

 The Most Common Misconceptions About Digital Pull Planning

 While there are numerous misconceptions about digital pull planning, this post will take a look at the top three: a sharp decline in interaction with your subcontractors, difficulties in using the software for trades, and problems with adoption of the process itself.

 Often the biggest misconception associated with adapting digital pull planning is the loss of interactivity with your subcontractors.
 There seems to be an assumption that the term “digital” means an automatic reduction in the ability to interact in the real world.
 In short, this just isn’t true and the past few weeks have certainly demonstrated that "digital" doesn't have to mean a lack of contact or connection.
 Construction crews utilizing digital pull planning typically always get together in person to review goals and progress.
 There’s nothing that says face-to-face interaction should be cut short.
 However, digital tools give construction teams the option to strategically plan while remaining physically distant and can make the facilitation of those in-person check ins much easier.

 Another common misconception about digital lean planning is that it’s harder to enter information by the trades because they’re too busy (or any number of other invalid excuses.)
 It’s important to dispel this myth because the reality is your trades don’t even ever have to touch the software if you don’t want them to.
 Digital pull planning can be that seamless and that easy-to-use.